About the Program

 Declaring the Minor

-Students considering the Russian Literature minor must see the undergraduate student services adviser early on to have their minor study list plan reviewed and approved.
-Final approval for a minor rests with the major adviser.
-The paperwork for the minor, called an L&S Confirmation of Minor form, is completed with the undergraduate student services adviser the semester in which the student will earn his/her degree, and no later than the last two weeks of classes in the student’s final semester.
+Students considering the Russian Literature minor must see the undergraduate student services advisor early on to have their minor study list plan reviewed and approved.
+Final approval for a minor rests with the major advisor.
+The paperwork for the minor, called an L&S Confirmation of Minor form, is completed with the undergraduate student services advisor no later than the semester before the student's Expected Graduation Term (EGT).

 Other Minors offered by the Department of Slavic Languages and Literatures